False and dubious solutions

 Allowing for the 0.43 tonnes CO2 arising from fossil fuel used in motor vehicle production, gives a total of 4.10 tonnes per person used in transport, of which only 3.10 tonnes is actually used in internal combustion engines.

 CO2 emission rates therefore need to be scaled up by an addition of 32%.

-Emissions of 10.9 kg per gallon should therfore be scaled up to 14.3 kg CO2 per gallon.
+Emissions of 10.9 kg per gallon should therfore be scaled up to 14.3 kg CO2 per gallon of fuel.

 Vehicle emission data is available for new car registrations, but this is measured under ideal conditions and it is necessary to add an amount to allow for 'real world' effects on fuel consumption (driving style, passengers, luggage, poor maintenance, weather, under-inflated tyres, use of air-conditioning etc).
 These have been estimated to increase fuel consumption by an average of 15% [Defra, 14].

 Taking weighted averages of DEFRA car emissions factors which allow for these 'real world' effects gives